Overview of PERM Process (Obtaining Labor Certification)

 3. audit the PERM.

-If your PERM is audited, the DOL will ask your employer to provide additional evidence for the application.
-After your employer responds to the audit request, the DOL will review the new evidence and either approve or deny the PERM.
+If your PERM is audited, the DOL will ask the employer to provide additional evidence for the application.
+After your employer responds to this request, the DOL will review the new evidence and either approve or deny the PERM.
+The audit process typically adds several more months to the processing time.

-After receiving the approved PERM, your employer can move on to the next big step of the process, which is filing an I-140 petition on your behalf with U.S. Citizenship and Immigration Services.
+After receiving the approved PERM, the employer can move on to the next big step of the process, which is filing an I-140 petition on the foreign worker's behalf with U.S. Citizenship and Immigration Services (USCIS).

 NEED IMMIGRATION HELP ?